mateusesm/yugioh-cards/README.md

 ### Project made in React for to render YU-GI-OH cards through an API

-A Yu-Gi-Oh inspired project that mades available through an API YGOPRODeck API (https://ygoprodeck.com/api-guide/) a site with YU-GI-OH cards.
+A Yu-Gi-Oh inspired project that mades with React available through an API YGOPRODeck API (https://ygoprodeck.com/api-guide/) a site with YU-GI-OH cards.

 ### Installation